Young Nudy: 2019–2020: Faded in the Booth, Sli'merre, and Anyways

+2021-2022: Dr. Ev4l, Rich Shooter, and EA Monster

 On May 18, 2021, Thomas released his second studio album, Dr. Ev4l.
 It features fellow rappers Lil Uzi Vert, 21 Savage, and G Herbo, with production from Coupe, Mojo, Bavier, and 20 Rocket.
 The album was preceded by the May 11-released single "2Face", featuring G Herbo.
 The album was released to generally positive reviews and peaked at 93 on the Billboard 200.

 In May 2021, Nudy and 21 Savage's track "EA" from Nudy's 2017 mixtape SlimeBall 3 went viral after a video in which the song plays shows a floor collapsing at a graduation party, with the partygoers falling through the floor.
 Nudy responded to the incident and donated money to the homeowner.

+On August 4, 2021, Thomas introduced his third studio project, Rich Shooter.
+It released to generally positive reviews, with Pitchfork giving it a 7.8/10, while AllMusic awarded it 4/5 stars.
+The project included 7 total guest features, notably from Future and Gucci Mane.
+Rich Shooter is Nudy's longest project to date, featuring 20 tracks and a total runtime of 1 hour and 6 minutes.
+The work peaked at 123rd on the Billboard Hot 200.

+On August 8, 2022, Nudy released his sixth mixtape overall, EA Monster.
+The official album cover was created by artist Liam Archibald.
+The project, like many of his previous works, received generally positive reviews, with Steve Juon of RapReviews giving the work a 6.5/10 overall score, praising his style: "(Nudy's) artistic vision paints a portrayal of a dude who is living Halloween all year 'round."
+The album includes only one feature, labelmate BabyDrill, on the track "Duntsane".